ppeble/emissary-ingress.dev/content/en/docs/3.6/howtos/filter-dev-guide.md

 ## Rapid development of a custom filter

 During development, you may want to sidestep the deployment process for a faster development loop.
-The `aes-plugin-runner` helps you rapidly develop $AESproductName$ filters locally.
+The `aes-plugin-runner` helps you rapidly develop Emissary filters locally.

 To install the runner, download the latest version:

 <a class="pro-runner-dl" href="https://s3.amazonaws.com/datawire-static-files/aes-plugin-runner/$version$/darwin/amd64/aes-plugin-runner">Mac 64-bit</a> |
 <a class="pro-runner-linux-dl" href="https://s3.amazonaws.com/datawire-static-files/aes-plugin-runner/$version$/linux/amd64/aes-plugin-runner">Linux 64-bit</a>

-Note that the plugin runner must match the version of $AESproductName$ that you are running.
+Note that the plugin runner must match the version of Emissary that you are running.
 Place the binary somewhere in your `$PATH`.

 Information about open-source code used in `aes-plugin-runner` can be found by running `aes-plugin-runner --version`.